h908714124/auto-builder/README.md

 * `Animal_Builder.builder()` to create a builder filled with `null`, `0`, `false` and `Optional.empty()`.
 * `Animal_Builder.builder(Animal input)` makes a builder initialized from `input`, suitable for creating a modified copy.

-It might be a good idea to add the usual `toBuilder` convenience method:
+The usual `toBuilder` method can be added as an instance method, for convenience:

 ````java
 @AutoBuilder